-Selby survives scare to win in Belfast
+O'Sullivan criticises 'flat' Belfast crowd

 Cao missed and left the black over the pocket for Selby to clinch victory.

-Ronnie O'Sullivan, who has lost the last three finals to Judd Trump, defeated Andy Hicks 4-1.

-Shaun Murphy is also through after a 4-2 win over Bai Langning at the Waterfront Hall in Belfast.

-Barry Hawkins is out after losing 4-0 to Mark King while 2017 champion Mark Williams beat Elliot Slessor 4-3.
+Shaun Murphy is also through after a 4-2 win over Bai Langning, while 2017 world champion Mark Williams progressed by defeating Elliot Slessor 4-3, and Barry Hawkins is out after losing 4-0 to Mark King.

 John Higgins enjoyed a 4-2 victory over Farakh Ajaib and Kyren Wilson defeated Robert Milkins 4-1.

-Mark Allen provided the highlight of the tournament so far with maximum 147 in front of his home fans on Sunday.
+Mark Allen, who faces Peter Devlin on Tuesday afternoon, provided the highlight of the tournament so far with maximum 147 in front of his home fans on Sunday.